 Let’s consider another scenario.
 Let’s imagine you spend $10,000 on PPC ads to boost sales of a specific product.

 You see 10 leads come from those ads, and three convert into customers.
-Your ROI would be 30% since it took you $3,000 to generate one sale.
+Your ROI would be 30% since generating one sale took you $3,000.

 This calculation assumes that your CPC equals your average monthly budget for PPC.
 If your CPC isn’t equal to your average monthly PPC budget, simply divide the total number of conversions by your average monthly budget.